vEnhance/1802/src/flux.typ

   It's natural to parametrize this with cylindrical coordinates as
   $ bf(r)(theta, z) = angle.l 7 cos theta, 7 sin theta, z angle.r $
   for $0 <= theta <= 2pi$ and $0 <= z <= 10$.
-  As this is a cylinder, we use the fourth row of @table-magic-cross-prod-n-dS to get
+  As this is a cylinder, we use the fourth row of @table-surfcross-2 to get
   $ (partial bf(r)) / (partial theta) times (partial bf(r)) / (partial z)
     = vec(7 cos theta, 7 sin theta, 0). $